Last week’s post on whether to pay off credit card debt or max out a 401k raised good discussion interesting questions.

 You will, however, pay taxes on the withdrawals you make after reaching a qualifying age.
 That’s why – other things being equal – we prefer Roth IRAs.
 They offer the same investment opportunity (currently capped at $6,000 per year, per person) while also offering tax-free retirement income.

-6. or 5.
-Max out Health Savings Accounts for you and your spouse.
+6. Max out Health Savings Accounts for you and your spouse.

 Health Savings Accounts are the only financial/investing instrument that allows you to make pre-tax contributions and withdraw the money tax free.